Syzygy Filtrations of Cyclic Nakayama Algebras: Abstract

 \section{Abstract}

+For any cyclic Nakayama algebra $\Lambda$, we construct \emph{syzygy filtered algebra} $\bm\varepsilon(\Lambda)$ which corresponds to various syzygy modules as the name suggests.
+We prove that the category of modules over the syzygy filtered algebra $\bm\varepsilon(\Lambda)$ is equivalent to the wide subcategory cogenerated by projective-injective modules of the original algebra $\Lambda$ along with other categorical equivalences.

-We introduce a method "syzygy filtration" to give building blocks of syzygies appearing in projective resolutions of indecomposable $\Lambda$-modules where $\Lambda$ is a cyclic Nakayama algebra.
-We interpret homological invariants of $\Lambda$ including left and right finitistic dimension, left and right $\varphi$-dimension, Gorenstein dimension, dominant dimension and their upper bounds in terms of this new filtration.
+In terms of this new algebra, we interpret the following homological invariants of $\Lambda$: left and right finitistic dimension, left and right $\varphi$-dimension, Gorenstein dimension, dominant dimension and their upper bounds.
 For all of them, we obtain a unified upper bound $2r$ where $r$ is the number of relations defining the algebra $\Lambda$.
-We give a simpler proof of theorem relating Gorenstein dimension to $\varphi$-dimension.
-Moreover we show that $\varphi\dim\Lambda-\findim\Lambda\leq 1$.
+We show that the left finitistic and $\varphi$-dimensions are equal to the right finitistic and $\varphi$-dimensions respectively, as well as the difference between $\varphi$-dimension and the finitistic dimension is at most one.
+Furthermore, we recover various seemingly unrelated results in a uniform way.